fatma286/Clinic-Management-System/README.md

-The project represents a Clinic Management System
+The project represents a Clinic Management System.
+Written in C Programming language.
 At the beginning of the system it asks the user to choose between admin mode and user mode.
 In admin mode: